WSBK / Superbike Racing · Workflow guide

 Rain and spray in wet races

-Why it's hard: Rooster tails of spray block the view of following bikes completely.
-Lens spray and water droplets reduce contrast.
-Wet fairings create reflections that interfere with number visibility.
+Why it's hard.
+Rooster tails of spray can block the view of following bikes completely.
+Lens spray and water droplets reduce contrast, and wet fairings create reflections that interfere with number visibility.

 medium